 With full face scuba masks, dropping a mask is a lot more serious, because it incorporates both your reg and mask.
 The good thing is that due to the design, the regulator hose in a full face mask should provide you with a tether to the mask, so you hopefully won’t spend too long without one if it does fall off.

 The Deterioration of Basic Diving Skills

-Many divers who use full face scuba masks, because they become accustomed to just speaking to their dive buddies and the boat on the surface, they are out of practice using even the most basic of hand signals.
+Many divers who use full face scuba masks in the water, can become accustomed to just speaking to their dive buddies and the boat on the surface, they are out of practice using even the most basic of hand signals.
 While it is fine if you are diving with a whole party of full face mask divers, what happens when you are out with those not using them?

 As technology is not perfect all the time, what happens when the intercom system goes down?

 Although we are not suggesting that you use this as a reason for not investing in a full face mask, it is a very important side of things to consider.
 Basic communication and diving skills, including regulator recovery techniques and mask clearing will always be useful, even when you are using these awesome full face dive masks.